 - (1) Describe the culture or ethos of the proposed school.
-Explain how it will promote a positive academic environment and reinforce student intellectual and social development. - (2) During the incubation year, how will you incorporate parent and community input into the plan for developing a positive school culture? - (3) Explain how you will create and implement this culture for students, teachers, administrators, and parents starting from the first day of school.
-Describe the plan for enculturating students who enter the school mid-year. - (4) Discuss your approach to reinforcing positive student behavior and ensuring that all students remain on track to achieve the academic and social objectives set out in the mission of your school. - (5) Describe how the school plans to align staff and students around high expectations for student behavior. - (6) Please describe how you will measure school culture and evaluate implementation of your culture plan.
-Include how parent and student feedback will be incorporated in measuring your school's success in creating a positive culture. - (7) Describe the school's approach to help support all students' social and emotional needs.
+Explain how it will promote a positive academic environment and reinforce student intellectual and social development. - (2) Explain how you will create and implement this culture for students, teachers, administrators, and parents starting from the first day of school.
+Describe the plan for enculturating students who enter the school mid-year. - (3) Please describe how you will evaluate school culture and evaluate implementation of your culture plan.
+Include how parent and student feedback will be incorporated in measuring your school's success in creating a positive culture. - (4) Describe the school's approach to help support all students' social and emotional needs.
 Detail the identification strategy, interventions, and remediation to be implemented and cite the research/rationale for the selected methods.
-How will you measure the success of your social and emotional remediation efforts (in year 1, year 3, year 5, and beyond)?
-How will you communicate the need for remediation to parents and invest them in supports?